E-Scooters Likely to Be Made Legal on New South Wales Roads

 New South Wales is the only Australian jurisdiction which makes it illegal to ride e-Scooters on public roads and road-related areas.

-The main reason for this is the state’s concerns about safety.
+The main reason for the states hesitation is the overarching concern about community safety.

 The rules relating to e-scooters in New South Wales